dalibo/pitrery/INSTALL.md

 Each action that can be performed by `pitrery` reads its parameters from the configuration file.
-It's possible to override the default configuration file with the -f flag, this flag should defined before* the action.
+It's possible to override the default configuration file with the -f flag, this flag should be defined before* the action.

 It's always possible to get some information about the available actions and paramaters by using -? flag: